piguy21/Visual-Bitcoin/README.md

 Stay informed on the price of Bitcoin where ever you are.

+Introduction:
+This website retrives real time data about Bitcoin Prices over time.
+This data is ploted on a line graph and displayed on the website.

+Technology Stack:
+Frontend- HTML, CSS, JavaScript
+Backend-Python

+Data Libraries- JSON and Requests
+Visualization Libraries-Matplotlib and Numpy

 Important things to Know
 1. Easy to use
 2. Great UI
 3. Awesome user experience

-Visual Bitcoin uses Python, HTML, CSS, JavaScript to make realtime graphs and tables that show you the price of Bitcoin over a week, month and year.

 Future Plans
 1. Getting data for more than one Cryptocurrency